ctrlplusb/easy-peasy/website/docs/docs/introduction/quick-start.md

 # Quick Start

-The tutorial for the impatient. ⏰🚀
+> i.e. The TLDR tutorial 🚀

-This will give you a quick fire overview of Easy Peasy.
-When you have the time, or if you are interested in a bit more detail, we would recommend reading the [full tutorial](/docs/tutorial) and [API docs](/docs/api).
+This quick fire overview will provide you with a brief introduction to 90% of Easy Peasy's API.

 ## Installation